 Below is a selected list of our primary source databases.
 For more primary source databases the Claremont Colleges Library subscribes to, go to this list of databases.

-Features content that provides a first-hand view into the association’s work on crucial issues: lynching, school desegregation, and discrimination in the military, the criminal justice system, employment, and housing, among others.
-Also documents work from local NAACP branches which give additional depth into the activities at the neighborhood level and provides an intimate look at the social conditions of communities during that time.
+Provides a first-hand view into the association’s work on crucial issues: lynching, school desegregation, and discrimination in the military, the criminal justice system, employment, and housing, among others.
+Also documents work from local NAACP branches which give additional depth into the activities at the neighborhood level.

 Stories and folklore from Africa and the African Diaspora.
 Over 11,700 short stories and folktales ranging from oral traditions to contemporary tales of modern life.
 Includes complete runs of selected literary magazines such as Kyk-Over-Al and The Beacon.